 7. Union Institute and University

-Union Institute and University offers a BA in Psychology – Forensic Psychology concentration that can be completed entirely online.
+Union Institute and University offer a BA in Psychology – Forensic Psychology concentration that can be completed entirely online.
 UI & U’s degree in Forensic Psychology online program with a forensic psychology major offers a curriculum that integrates the fields of criminal justice, corrections psychology, and law enforcement.
 The forensic psychology online degree program offered by Union Institute and University requires the completion of 48 credits in the forensic psychology major requirements.

 Highlight: Union Institute and University operates satellite learning centers in the states of California and Florida.